blender/blender/source/gameengine/PyDoc/bge.types.rst

 			if curmesh == None or curmesh[1] < depth or curmesh[2] > depth:
 				act.mesh = obj.getName() + newmesh[0]
 				GameLogic.addActiveActuator(act, True)

-   .. warning:: Replace mesh actuators will be ignored if at game start, the named mesh doesn't exist.

-      This will generate a warning in the console

-      ``Error: GameObject 'Name' ReplaceMeshActuator 'ActuatorName' without object``

    .. attribute:: mesh